-2) Posts from Profiles/Hashtags/Places
+2. Posts from Profiles/Hashtags/Locations

-When you open any public Instagram page that contains posts (e.g. profile, hashtag or place), Instagram will return an HTML page with the first few posts preloaded (probably using React server-side rendering).
-Then, when you scroll down the page, Instagram will continue loading more posts using an XHR request to an Instagram’s GraphQL endpoint.
+When you open any public Instagram page that contains posts (e.g. profile, hashtag or location), Instagram will return an HTML page with the first few posts preloaded (probably using React server-side rendering).
+Then, when you scroll down the page, Instagram will continue loading more posts using an XHR request to Instagram’s GraphQL endpoint.
 The endpoint is protected with a token, so it’s not really possible to access it directly and we need to infinitely scroll the page.
-However, we can automate the infinite scrolling nicely using headless Chrome with Puppeteer.
+However, we can automate infinite scrolling nicely using headless Chrome with Puppeteer.

-3) Comments on posts
+3. Comments on posts